truenas/middleware/docs/userguide/freenas_system.rst

 |             |                   |                                                                                     |
 +-------------+-------------------+-------------------------------------------------------------------------------------+

 .. note:: as soon as you add or edit a *Sysctl*, the running kernel will change that variable to the value you specify.
+However, when you add a
+   *Loader* or
-As long as the *Sysctl* is enabled, its value will persist across reboots and upgrades.
-However, when you add a *Loader*, the changes you make will not take effect until the system is rebooted as loaders are only read when the kernel is loaded at boot time.
-As long as the *Loader* is enabled, your changes will persist at each boot and across upgrades.
+   *rc.conf*, the changes you make will not take effect until the system is rebooted.
+Regardless of the type of tunable, your changes will persist at each boot and across upgrades unless the tunable is deleted or its "Enabled" checkbox is unchecked.

 Any tunables that you add will be listed in :menuselection:`System --> Tunables`.
 To change the value of an existing tunable, click its "Edit" button.
 To remove a tunable, click its "Delete" button.